mercadopago/sdk-php/README.md

 Please read and follow our [contribution guidelines](CONTRIBUTING.md).
 Contributions not following these guidelines will be disregarded.
 The guidelines are in place to make all of our lives easier and make contribution a consistent process for everyone.

+### Patches to version 2.x.x
+Since the release of version 3.0.0, version 2 is deprecated and will not be receiving new features, only bug fixes.
+If you need to submit PRs for that version, please do so by using [master-v2](https://github.com/mercadopago/sdk-php/tree/master-v2) as your base branch.

 ## ❤️ Support

 If you require technical support, please contact our support team at our developers site: [English](https://www.mercadopago.com/developers/en/support/center/contact) / [Portuguese](https://www.mercadopago.com/developers/pt/support/center/contact) / [Spanish](https://www.mercadopago.com/developers/es/support/center/contact)